osawa-naotaka/lunar/README.md

-# wordpress-theme-template
+# luner
-theme template for WordPress
+WordPress theme for lulliecat